isc-projects/kea/doc/sphinx/arm/logging.rst

 The logging system in Kea is configured through the loggers entry in the server section of your configuration file.
-In previous Kea releases this entry was in an independent Logging section; this is still supported for backward compatibility.
+In previous Kea releases this entry was in an independent Logging section; this was still supported for backward compatibility until Kea 1.7.8 included.

 Loggers
 -------